hjanime/SPADEVizR/README.md

 <img src="README.figures/KineticViewer-1.png" title="" alt="" style="display: block; margin: auto;" />

-## <a name="streamgraph_viewer_function"/> XX Streamgraph Viewer
+## <a name="streamgraph_viewer_function"/> 6.6 Streamgraph viewer

-The `streamgraphViewer` function aims to represent the evolution of cells abundance of all clusters selected using `clusters` parameter.
+The `streamgraphViewer()` function aims to represent the evolution of cells abundance of all clusters selected using `clusters` parameter.
 To select and order sample, you should provide to `order` parameter, a named vector with samples in rownames providing correspondence with a position (integer) or NA to exclude a sample.

 For instance, the following command describe how to ordering samples and visualize a streamgraph using the selected clusters: